Cheddar Bacon Potato Packets

 INGREDIENTS NEEDED: (FULL RECIPE AT THE BOTTOM OF THE POST)

 Preheat grill to medium heat (make sure grates are clean).
 You’ll need 4 large squares of foil to make these packets.
 If you aren’t using nonstick aluminum foil, you’ll need to make sure you spray the foil really well with nonstick cooking spray to keep potatoes from sticking while cooking.

 Place cubed potatoes on each of the 4 aluminum foil squares.
-Add 1 tbsp. butter to each pile of potatoes.
-Sprinkle with salt & pepper, to taste.
+Add 1 tablespoon. butter to each pile of potatoes.
+Sprinkle with salt and pepper, to taste.

 Cover potatoes with about 1/2 cup shredded cheese and 1/4 cup bacon pieces.